 The TPB endorsed the region's 2020 GHG reduction goals and new climate resiliency goals.
-These include a regional greenhouse gas emissions reduction goal of 50 percent below 2005 levels by 2030 and becoming a Climate Ready Region-making significant progress by 2030.
+These include a regional GHG emissions reduction goal of 50 percent below 2005 levels by 2030 and becoming a Climate Ready Region-making significant progress by 2030.
 The goals identified the need to incorporate equity principles and expand education on climate change into the TPB members' actions to reach the climate mitigation and resiliency goals.
+In 2022, the TPB adopted these same regional and voluntary reduction goals for the on-road transportation-sector.

 These resolutions will help shape the TPB's work to ensure a more prosperous, accessible, livable, sustainable, and equitable future for all residents.
 View the TPB policy framework and resolutions at visualize2045.org.